Brownster/ipod-dock/docs/developer_guide.md

 sudo apt-get install libgpod-common ffmpeg
 ```

-If the `python3-gpod` package is missing, run `../install.sh` which will
+If the `python3-gpod` package is missing, run `../install.sh` to build the
+libgpod bindings from source.
+The build requires the SQLite development headers
-compile the libgpod bindings automatically and install tools like `automake`.
+(`libsqlite3-dev`) and installs other tools like `automake`.

 ## Running the services